Get familiar with the Microblading process. We're here to answer your questions.

 - There is a 48-hour cancellation policy, and a 15 minute late policy.
 Please take into account traffic and parking time to avoid being late for your session.
 Be advised, being more than 15 minutes late, or giving less that 48-hours notice to reschedule results in your appointment/deposit being forfeited.
 If you are late for a follow up, you will be charged a $100 rebooking fee, which will be added to your next session.

-- Guests are not allowed in the treatment area and small children are not allowed in the studio.
-Should you bring a guest, there is a waiting area in the front of the studio, but please ask them to be respectful of our microblading session.
+- Guests are not allowed in the treatment area, should you bring a guest, there is a waiting area in the front of the studio, but please ask them to be respectful of our microblading session.

 If you have any other questions please don’t hesitate to email, call or stop in the studio!

-- You may shape your eyebrows prior to your appointment if you have a specific shape preference.
-If you are unsure, or wanting to possibly change your existing shape, you may grow them out or stop grooming and they will be groomed during your appointment.
+- You may come in wearing makeup, it helps for me to see how you style your brows.
+If you are unsure of the shape you want, or wanting to possibly change your existing shape, you may grow them out or stop grooming and they will be groomed during your appointment.
 If you wish to wax or thread them, please do so at least 5 days before your appointment.

 - No sun/tanning bed exposure for 30 days before and after your procedure.
 Please account for both your initial and follow up appointments if you have a vacation planned where you will be getting sun.